kreativan/wirekit-core/README.md

 ### HTMX
 HTMX (<a href="https://htmx.org/">htmx.org</a>) is the first class citizen in wirekit.
 It's used for SPA like navigation, rendering dynamic content etc...
 It's a very powerful tool, easy and real joy to use, it fits perfect into wirekit "html first" idea and workflow...
 Wirekit uses "layouts" as reusable components, and they are exposed at the htmx end-point by default on `/system/htmx/`.
 This way you can fetch any content, any time, anywhere using simple htmx request with any html element.
 Example:
-`hx-get="/system/hrmx/layout/product/card/"`
+`hx-get="/system/htmx/layout/product/card/"`
 or
 `hx-get="<?= $htmx->url ?>layout/product/card/"`
-Will call for `/templates/layout/product/card.php` file.
-This way you can for example lazy load product card using htmx...
+This will call for `/templates/layout/product/card.php` file.
+And this way we can for example lazy load product card using htmx...

 ### Ajax
 All front-end logic in wirekit is imagined to be handled with ajax.
 Wirekit provides `/system/ajax/` end-point where you can send request and handle your logic.
 For example: